 Why Use EndNote?

-EndNote (installed on all library & lab computers) makes it easy to compile and store your bibliographic data.
+EndNote (installed on all library computers) makes it easy to build a library and store your bibliographic data.

 - Create and correctly format citations and bibliographies

 - Keep all of your references in one location.

 All relevant files (connection, output style and help guides) are linked on the right side of this page.

 Students may download EndNote X7 and install the program on their own computer.
 Access Endnote software from this web page.

 Instruction files are posted in the box on the top right of this page.

 Search WorldCat, add resources to your library without typing.
 Instructions & information